 GraphQL is a standard, open-source API architecture that is an alternative to REST and other HTTP APIs.
 It features a query language that lets you access only the data you need.

-To learn more about the App Services GraphQL API, see GraphQL API.
+To learn more about the Atlas GraphQL API, see Atlas GraphQL API.

 Traditionally developers query the database on the server and access the server from the client through a HTTP API.
 This requires more developer resources and lacks the flexibility of directly querying a database.

-Atlas App Services includes the Query API, a powerful API that lets you access MongoDB Atlas data from the client.
-You can query Atlas like you're using a database driver and App Services enforces data access rules rules for all requests.
+App Services and the Realm SDKs include MongoDB Data Access, an API that lets you access MongoDB Atlas from the client using the Query API.
+You can query Atlas like you're using a database driver and App Services enforces data access rules for all requests.

 To explore a prebuilt app that you can customize, create a template app.
 Template applications are working apps that use App Services services to do things like:

-- Host a Todo web app using the Realm Web SDK SDK
+Host a Todo web app using the Realm Web SDK

 Template apps are working apps you can run and change to experiment with App Services.
 These apps are a good choice for developers who prefer to learn by experimentation, versus the tutorials, which provide a deeper, step-by-step process for building apps.